 A local’s guide to the garden-inspired city

-Voted the world’s most liveable city for seven years running, Melbourne is a haven of culture and the arts, beautiful and quaint landscapes, good food, amazing wine and fantastic coffee.
+Voted one of the world’s most liveable cities, Melbourne is a haven of culture and the arts, beautiful and quaint landscapes, good food, amazing wine and fantastic coffee.
 Here’s a first-timer’s list of things to see and do:

 1. Unique laneways

 Join a free walking tour with an itinerary that includes unique laneways.
 In these narrow passageways, you can see commissioned graffiti on walls and windows that are colorful and chaotic at the same time.
 Get a taste of urban art at Hosier Lane, Flinders Lane between Russell Street and Swanston Street, and at Blender Lane off of Franklin Street.

 Order a “flat-white” at one of the local cafes.
 An Aussie-original, a perfect flat-white prepared by a skilled barista will have that strong coffee flavor yet velvety smooth feel from the microfoam that’s different from a typical cappuccino or latte.
 Melbournians are serious coffee aficionados who want, no, need coffee at all time of the day.
 Neighborhood cafes — as opposed to global coffee chains — are everywhere.
 Personal favorite coffee shops are Axil Coffee Roasters on Finders Lane, The Kettleblack along Albert Road, and the Sensory Lab on Collins Street.